gmdsi/GMDSI_notebooks/README.md

 **Download the course repository:**

 You can do this in one of two ways.
- - (1) (easier) Download the repo as a zip file from here [https://github.com/rhugman/GMDSI_notebooks](https://github.com/rhugman/GMDSI_notebooks).
+ - (1) (easier) Download the repo as a zip file from here: [GMDSI_notebooks](https://github.com/rhugman/GMDSI_notebooks).
 Unzip the folder and work from there.
  - (2) (recommended; requires familiarity with git).
-Install git following directions here: [https://git-scm.com/book/en/v2/Getting-Started-Installing-Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-Sign-up for a git-hub account, then clone the repo [https://github.com/rhugman/GMDSI_notebooks](https://github.com/rhugman/GMDSI_notebooks).
+Install git following directions here: [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
+Sign-up for a git-hub account, then clone the repo [GMDSI_notebooks](https://github.com/rhugman/GMDSI_notebooks).

 **Install Python and dependencies:**
  - If you have already installed Python using Anaconda, you can skip this step.
-If not, install Anaconda https://www.anaconda.com/products/individual (or Miniconda, if you prefer https://docs.conda.io/en/latest/miniconda.html)
+If not, install [Anaconda](https://www.anaconda.com/products/individual) (or [Miniconda](https://docs.conda.io/en/latest/miniconda.html), if you prefer )
  - If you are using __Windows__: go to the start menu and open "Anaconda prompt".
 An anaconda command line window will open.
 On __Linux__ or __MacOS__, just use the stndard terminal.
 Navigate to the course repo folder on your machine.
 You can accomplish this by typing "cd *your folder path*" and pressing < enter >.
 Replace *your folder path* with the path to the course material folder on your computer.
- - Next, type "conda env create -f environment.yml".
+ - Next, type `conda env create -f environment.yml`.
 This will create an anaconda environment called "gmdsitut" and install the python dependencies required for this course.
 It may take a while.
 Should you wish, you can inspect the *environment.yml* file in the repo folder to see what dependecies are being installed.

 **Start jupyter notebook**
 You will need to do this step any time you wish to open one of the course notebooks.